-Please note that both the professional experience placement and the AfGT must be passed in order to pass the fourth professional experience unit.
+Please note that all assessment items, including the Professional Experience placement and the AfGT must be passed in order to pass the fourth Professional Experience unit.

 Electronic Forms

 Curtin assessment forms are electronic with the aim of making the assessment process easier and more convenient.
 Mentor teachers and supervisors will have received an email with an Edit Link to complete and submit the assessment form directly to the Curtin School of Education.
 Once submitted the student will then have access to the report (read-only) and will submit the same document back to the Curtin School of Education.